Bỏ qua đến nội dung

 1. Look at the menu bar (top right corner of the screen) → you’ll see a 🎤 icon

-3. Find the HTTP Server section → Turn it ON
+3. Find the HTTP Server section → Switch it ON

 2.2.
 Get your Mac’s IP address

-💡 Tip: This IP will be used for your phone to send commands to your Mac.
+💡 Tip: This IP is what your phone will use to send commands to your Mac.
 Make sure to write it down!

 Step 3: Set up iOS Shortcuts on your iPhone